hypertrace/hypertrace-docs-website/src/pages/getting-started/kubernetes.md

 ### Ports

-Here are the default Hypertrace ports: (You can notice that you don't need to change anything to get started with Zipkin, Jaeger and OpenCensus collector to get started with Hypertrace.)
+Here are the default Hypertrace ports: (You can notice that you don't need to change anything to get started with Zipkin, Jaeger and OpenTelemetry collector to get started with Hypertrace.)

 | Port  | Service                 |
 |-------|-------------------------|